Sri Dev Suman: Independence movement

 Following his release Suman set out to meet his hero, Gandhi.
-Suman met Gandhi at the Ashram of Wardha to whom he was formally introduced by Veer Chadra Singh Garhwali.
+Suman met Gandhi at the Ashram of Wardha to whom he was formally introduced by Veer Chandra Singh Garhwali.
 Suman shared with Garhwali his thoughts on the meeting "My wish was fulfilled today by Bapuji, because Bapuji accepted my proposal regarding Garhwal and blessed me to serve the people of Tehri state through truth and non-violence.
 For me it is a matter of life and death, because the people of Tehri are extremely unhappy."

 After his conversation Suman asked Garhwali what his dream for the people of Garhwal was.
 On this, Chandra Singh Garhwali narrated his dream to Shridev Suman and said, 'I imagine an independent Garhwal in independent India.
 Like India will be a federation of many independent unions.
 An independent Garhwal under the same federation.".
 Garhwali shared his dream of an independent Garhwal no longer politically and socially divided by the Ganges.
 He also emphasized a future with a classless and post-untouchability society with no capitalists and no landlords.

 On 23 January 1939, Sri Dev Suman founded the "Tehri Rajya Paraja Mandal", and solidified his position as the most popular youth leader of the Uttarakhandi populace at just 22 years of age.
 In the same sequence, he established Himalayan National Education Council in Banaras and published a book named Himachal and got it distributed throughout the princely state.

 However, Suman's involvement in the pan-India Freedom Struggle against the British Rule soon landed him in prison once more.
 At which time he was constantly transferred between the Central Agra Jail and Dehradun.